msleigh/fcimc/README.md

 which makes the `py_filter` command available.

+### GitHub Pages

+The `html` docs produced by Doxygen can be uploaded to GitHub Pages with:

+    make -C docs github

+(This step is _not_ run by `runall`.)
+This uses `ghp-import` to commit the built documentation to a branch called `gh-pages`, and push this to GitHub.
+If the GitHub repository is configured correctly then the `gh-pages` branch will be rendered as a static site at `https://<user>.github.io/fcimc`.

 ## Verification of FCIMC

 Verification against the original Fleck and Cummings (1971) results (shown on the left)